5 Foods To Increase Sperm Count: A Guide For Men Trying To Conceive

 4. Genetic Disorders or Chronic Diseases

-Ensuring generous consumption of vegetables and fruits with adequate folic acid intake and limiting the consumption of calories, sugar, and sodium will help get over the genetic and chronic disorders.
+Ensuring generous consumption of vegetables and fruits with adequate folic acid intake and limiting the consumption of calories, sugar, and sodium will help get over genetic and chronic disorders.

 5. PCOS Problems